Batch Service

 Billing

 The cost for executing a job depends on the underlying machine type, the region in which the VM is running in, and how much CPU and memory is being requested.
-Currently, Batch runs most jobs on 16 core, preemptible, n1 machines with 10 GB of persistent SSD boot disk and 375 GB of local SSD.
+Currently, Batch runs most jobs on 16 core, spot, n1 machines with 10 GB of persistent SSD boot disk and 375 GB of local SSD.
 The costs are as follows:

 • Compute cost